johnsonandjohnson/RapTLR/README.md

 (pronunciation: raptor)

+Note: this is a first version of RapTLR.
+Please do note issues for further development.

 ## <font color="blue"> Tutorial </font>

 ### 1. Install the package directly using the code below, replace the capitalized words with your JnJ username and password,